 Responsibility for ensuring that there is no unlawful discrimination rests with all staff and the attitudes of staff are crucial to the successful operation of fair employment practices.
 In particular, all members of staff should:

-Deeson Group Ltd will not tolerate such actions against its staff, and the employee concerned should inform their manager at once that this has occurred.
-Deeson Group Ltd will fully investigate and take all reasonable steps to ensure such harassment does not happen again.
+Deeson will not tolerate such actions against its staff, and the employee concerned should inform their manager at once that this has occurred.
+Deeson will fully investigate and take all reasonable steps to ensure such harassment does not happen again.

 Under the terms of this policy, managers are required to:

-make reasonable adjustment to maintain the services of an employee who becomes disabled, for example, training, provision of special equipment, reduced working hours;
+- Make reasonable adjustments to maintain the services of an employee who becomes disabled, for example, training, provision of special equipment, reduced working hours.

 Briefing sessions will be held for staff on equality issues as required.
 These will be repeated as necessary.
 Equality information is also included in induction programmes.